buildkite/ecs-run-task/README.md

    --env KEY=value, -e KEY=value  An environment variable to add in the form KEY=value or `KEY` (shorthand for `KEY=$KEY` to pass through an env var from the current host).
 Can be specified multiple times
-   --inherit-env, -E              Inherit all of the environment variables from the calling shell --count value, -C value        Number of tasks to run (default: 1) --region value, -r value       AWS Region --deregister                   Deregister task definition once done --help, -h                     show help
+   --inherit-env, -E              Inherit all of the environment variables from the calling shell --count value, -C value        Number of tasks to run (default: 1) --cpu value                    Number of cpu units reserved for the container (default: 0) --memory value                 Hard limit (in MiB) of memory available to the container (default: 0) --region value, -r value       AWS Region --deregister                   Deregister task definition once done --help, -h                     show help